March 26, 2021

 In order to avoid probate, your trust must be funded with assets, generally your real property.
-This is generally accomplished by transferring the real property into the trust by way of a grant deed or a quit claim deed recorded in the county that the real property is located in.
+This is generally accomplished by transferring the real property into the trust by way of a grant deed or a quit claim deed recorded in the county where the real property is located.

 If the settlor dies without funding the trust assets, the law provides an escape clause by way of a Heggstad petition, which works as long as the property is listed in a schedule, such as a "Schedule A" to the trust.

 What happens if the property is not listed in "Schedule A"?